Nouméa: Languages

-At the 2009 census, 98.7% of the population in the Greater Nouméa urban area whose age was 15 years old and older reported that they could speak French.
+At the 2009 census, 98.7% of the population in the Greater Nouméa urban area whose age was 15 years and older reported that they could speak French.
 97.1% reported that they could also read and write it.
-Only 1.3% of the population whose age was 15 years old and older had no knowledge of French.
+Only 1.3% of the population whose age was 15 years and older had no knowledge of French.

-At the same census, 20.8% of the population in the Greater Nouméa urban area whose age was 15 years old and older reported that they could speak at least one of the Kanak languages.
+At the same census, 20.8% of the population of the urban area 15 years and older reported that they could speak at least one of the Kanak languages.
 4.3% reported that they could understand a Kanak language but not speak it.
-74.9% of the population whose age was 15 years old and older had no knowledge of any Kanak language.
+74.9% of the population whose age was 15 years and older had no knowledge of any Kanak language.

+Due to the tourism industry (with the bulk of tourists coming from Australia and New Zealand), English is widely spoken as a second or third language in Nouméa.
+Japanese is also known (albeit to a much lesser extent) due to tourism from Japan.